Flipbook Maker

 • Auto or manual grid — square-ish auto layout, or set columns and rows.

-• Per-frame nudge — drag a frame inside its cell with rule-of-thirds guides.
+• Per-frame nudge — drag frames inside cells with rule-of-thirds guides.

-• Power-of-two snap — round output up to GPU-friendly POT sizes.
+• Power-of-two snap — GPU-friendly POT output dimensions.

-• Trim & skip empty — crop transparent edges and drop blank cells when splitting.
+• Trim & skip empty — crop transparent atlas cells when splitting sheets.

-• Animated preview — play the flipbook with an adjustable FPS slider.
+• Animated preview — play flipbooks with an adjustable FPS slider.

 • PNG, JSON & ZIP export — sheet PNG, metadata JSON, or all cards in one ZIP.

-• Private & free — runs in your browser; images never leave your device.
+• Private & free — runs in your browser; files never leave your device.

 What can you build with it?